Gjorsi/SW-Modular-Nav-System/README.md

 Information shared over radio includes location, speed, heading and optionally a name / callsign.
 The information will be displayed on participating units' screens as tracks with speed / heading vectors.
 The tracks change colors and fade out as connection is lost, to show the user how up-to-date the information on screen is.

-To use the name / callsign broadcasting feature, attack a MNS Text Encoder to enter the hosting vessel's name.
+To use the name / callsign broadcasting feature, attach a MNS Text Encoder to enter the hosting vessel's name.

 ![alt text](https://github.com/Gjorsi/SW_ModularNavSystem/blob/master/Pictures/MNS_screenshot.png "Modular Navigation System screen")